Bourkekev/ms4-power-fitness-gym/TESTING.md

 #### Add a News Post

-When logged in as staff member, under 'Your Account' there are additional options, 'Add a Product' and 'Create News Post'.
+When logged in as staff member, under 'Your Account' there are additional options, 'Add a Product', 'Create News Post' and 'View News Drafts'.
 Click on 'Create News Post'.
 This takes you to a page with a form for adding a new news post.
 Fill in the required fields and select the Status field as 'Draft'.
-Then click 'Add news post'
+Then click 'Add news post'.
+This adds the post as a draft and takes you to the detail view of this post.

 ### Back-end Admin